 Feeling Stuck?
 Learn How to Access Your Best Answers

-My last article, “How to Meet Change, Challenge and Uncertainty with Courage and Grace” discussed the importance of shifting from a reactive mode that is (often unthinkingly) triggered by fear and conditioning to the conscious, thoughtful, and intentionally constructive response that is characteristic of Real Leadership.
+My recent article, “How to Meet Change, Challenge and Uncertainty with Courage and Grace” discussed the importance of shifting from a reactive mode that is (often unthinkingly) triggered by fear and conditioning to the conscious, thoughtful, and intentionally constructive response that is characteristic of Real Leadership.

 Are you in the midst of some kind of change or challenge right now?
 What is occupying your thoughts and energy these days?
 Think about it until you can come up with a concrete example of something you may be struggling with – or simply in the process of working through.